 Driving to school is a privilege extended to responsible students and may be limited due to space.
-A written request must be approved by the Head of School and the Director of Student Services prior to driving.
-The form, Permission to Drive and Maintain a Car on Campus, is available in the Mason Building.
+An annual written request must be approved by the Head of School and the Director of Student Services prior to driving.
+The form, Permission to Drive and Maintain a Car on Campus, is available in the Mason Building and is included in the registration packet.
 A copy of a valid Massachusetts license is required.
 The following guidelines apply:

-- No illegal substances are allowed in the student's car. - The car must remain locked from the time of arrival to the time of departure; car keys are kept in the office in the Mason building. - The student must attend School regularly and maintain a grade average of B. - The student may not carry another student in their car without prior written agreement from the parents of both students submitted to the School.
+- No illegal substances are allowed in the student's car. - The car must remain locked from the time of arrival to the time of departure; car keys are kept in the office in the Mason building. - The student must attend School regularly and maintain a grade average of B. - The student may not carry another student in their car without prior written agreement from the parents of both students submitted to the School. - The student needs to complete this form annually in order to park on campus.